canjs/canjs/guides/recipes/build-widgets.md

 ## Tabs Widget Behavior

-Before implementing the component itself, we'll define an observable *view model*--the `scope` object of the UI element.
+Before implementing the component itself, we’ll define an observable *view model*--the `scope` object of the UI element.
 This makes the code modular and easier to manage (and also allows for unit testing).